odpi/egeria-connector-xtdb/site/docs/getting-started/setup.md

     {timestamp} OMAG server platform ready for more configuration
     ```

-    These final two lines of output indicate that the server chassis has completed starting up
+    These final two lines of output indicate that the OMAG Server Platform has completed starting up
     and is now ready to be configured.

-    Any attempt to configure the server chassis before these lines are output is likely to
+    Any attempt to configure the OMAG Server Platform before these lines are output is likely to
     result in failures.

-## 5. Configure the connector
+## 5. Configure the metadata server

 ### a.
 Configure the event bus